Janinduchamod2001425/Cloud-Cafe/README.md

 ## Introduction

 The **Smart Café Management System** is designed to streamline the daily operations of a modern café using the **OSGI framework**.
 The system leverages a **microkernel architecture** to provide **modular, scalable, and efficient** management of key café operations.
-By dividing the system into **Producer** and **Consumer** bundles, the café can handle tasks such as **order processing, stock management, payment processing, and employee shift management** in a decoupled and flexible manner.
+By dividing the system into **Producer** and **Consumer** bundles, the café can handle tasks such as **order processing, stock management, payment processing, and employee shift management** decoupled and flexible.

 ---